Sailaukan/tengri-pro/README.md

 ## Introduction
 Tengri Pro is an interactive web platform dedicated to delivering news articles on a variety of topics, including education, auto, news, life, and travel.
 Developed with React and Firebase, Tengri Pro offers users an immersive news-reading experience with features such as article search, user comments, and Telegram sharing.

+## Note
+This website uses Firebase's free tier, which imposes limitations on read/write requests to Firestore.
+Consequently, users may experience errors if these limits are exceeded.
+If you encounter this issue, please try accessing the website again after 1-2 hours.
+We aim to migrate to Supabase in the future for improved scalability but are currently constrained by time.
+Thank you for your understanding.

 ## Technologies
 - **Frontend**: React.js
 - **Backend**: Firebase Authentication, Firestore